RichardEssery/FSM2/README.md

 | Tsurf(1:Nx,1:Ny)         |  K                  | Surface skin temperature                   |
 | Tveg(1:Nx,1:Ny)          |  K                  | Vegetation temperature                     |

-The easiest way to generate a start file is to spin up the model by running for a whole number of years without a start file and then rename the dump file produced at the end of the run as a start file for a new run.
+The easiest way to generate a start file is to spin up the model by running it for a whole number of years without a start file and then rename the dump file produced at the end of the run as a start file for a new run.

 ### Output namelist `&outputs` and output files